Safeguarding at Chelford Village Pre-School

 We are committed to creating and maintaining the safest possible environment for children to be cared and educated in.
 We act in accordance with the advice provided by Cheshire East Council.
 For more detailed information, please refer to our policy New Safeguarding 2017

-Our Safeguarding of Children Co-ordinators (SOCCO) are:
+Our Safeguarding leads are:

 We recognise that: